ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the computer go to the doctor?
-   Because it had a virus and needed a byte!
+1. Why did the computer go to art school?
+Because it had a lot of malware-ware!

+2. Why don't programmers like nature?
+Because they prefer artificial intelligence!

-2. Why did the software developer go broke?
-   Because he lost his domain in a DDoS attack!
+3. Why did the developer go broke?
+Because he lost his domain in a phishing attack!

-3. Why did the computer go to art school?
-   Because it had a lot of graphic errors!

-4. Why did the programmer quit their job at the bakery?
-   They couldn't handle the constant "bread" crashes!
+4. Why do computer scientists always mix up Christmas and Halloween?
+Because Oct 31 == Dec 25 in hexadecimal!

 [
-Fri Jan 19 01:13:01 UTC 2024
+Sat Jan 20 01:11:42 UTC 2024
  ]